Reimagining Collaboration: A Playful Approach to Facilitating our In/Tension Workshop

 Keep in Touch

 Are you working with stakeholders and building alignment?
 We would love to hear how your team brings alignment in your work.
-Send us a message on Social Media or connect with us on our Slack Workspace.
+Send us a message on Social Media.
 We’d love to hear how things turn out.

 Need Help with a Project?

 TUG is here for you.
 Whether you need an IA to help sort through a complex project or are just getting started with a new product or strategy and want to build on a solid foundation TUG’s experienced Architects, Designers, and Strategists are available to connect with you.
-Feel free to reach out to us on our Slack Workspace, or if you need to have an extended conversation to share about the complexity in your world, drop us a note so we can schedule some time with you.
+Drop us a note so we can schedule some time with you.

 About the Author